auctus-team/pycapacity/paper/paper.md

 - Vertex Enumeration Algorithm (VEPOLI$^2$)
 - Iterative Convex Hull Method (ICHM)

 These algorithms are all implemented in Python and used to evaluate different polytope based physical ability metrics.
-Additionally the algorithms are available to the users to be used standalone as well.
+Additionally, the algorithms are available to the users to be used standalone as well.

 ## Hyper-plane shifting method